Improving outcomes from police interactions

 While the majority of interactions occur without incident, the deaths of five men thought to be experiencing a mental illness or mental health crisis, brought the issue to the forefront.

-This terrible tragedy has prompted positive improvements about how we approach and manage instances where someone is experiencing a mental health crisis, with the Queensland Police Service and Queensland Health initiating immediate reviews of their systems in response to the deaths.
+This terrible tragedy prompted positive improvements about how we approach and manage instances where someone is experiencing a mental health crisis, with the Queensland Police Service and Queensland Health initiating immediate system reviews in response to the deaths.

 When interactions occur between police and those people living with a mental illness or experiencing a mental health crisis, we need to ensure police have the tools needed, and are supported by other services to facilitate a pathway to treatment and care.